1988 Atlantic hurricane season: Tropical Depression Ten

 A broad low-pressure area formed in the western Gulf of Mexico on September 2 and quickly developed through the next day.
 By September 3 convection was organized enough to declare the system a tropical depression about 160 mi west-southwest of Morgan City, Louisiana.
 Forecasters issued tropical storm warnings for the coast from Cameron, Louisiana, to Apalachicola, Florida, while the storm moved rapidly northeastward at 15 to 20 mi/h.
 However, the depression degenerated a few hours later when it merged with the cold front that had caused its acceleration.
 Oil rigs in the Gulf of Mexico reported winds gusts to 40 mi/h, and moderate to heavy rains drenched large portions of southeast Texas and Louisiana.
 The wave dampened over the next 24 hours and brought heavy rain to the rest of the southeast, including a maximum of 8.4 in in Biloxi, Mississippi.
-No major damage was reported.

-Unnamed Tropical Storm
+Unnamed tropical storm

 A well-organized disturbance moved off the African coast on September 6 and rapidly developed into Tropical Depression Eleven.
 The NHC began issuing advisories on September 8 while it was 350 mi northeast of Cape Verde.
 An after-the-fact review of satellite and ship reports indicated that the depression reached tropical storm-strength on September 7.
-However, because of its extreme eastern track, the storm's observational track did not include this information.

-For three days a large trough of low pressure northwest of the system steered it north-northwest towards cooler waters.
+For three days, a large trough of low pressure northwest of the system steered it north-northwest towards cooler waters.
 Moderate to heavy rain was reported along the west coast of Africa, but no damage was reported.
 The system eventually weakened and merged with the low pressure trough.
 This unnamed storm was later added to the list of tropical storms in the annual summary for the Atlantic hurricane season.